eclipse/xtext/Builds.md

  (Tycho)
 ```

 The Gradle projects marked with `*` include generated Tycho builds for creating p2 repositories as described below.
+For `xtext-xtend`, only the Tycho build depends on `xtext-eclipse`, while the Gradle and Maven builds just require `xtext-extras`.

 ## Build Systems